 UConn has a national reputation as a leader in geriatric education and research.
 It is one of seven sites that have been nationally selected by the John A. Hartford Foundation to develop an integrated geriatric curriculum for General Internal Medicine residents.
 The Travelers Center on Aging was a recipient of the prestigious Pepper Center Award from the National Institute of Aging.

-The Division of Hematology/Oncology includes 14 full-time and 30 voluntary faculty.
+The Division of Hematology/Oncology includes both full-time and voluntary faculty.
 Elective rotations for housestaff in Hematology/Oncology focus on outpatient services that complement busy inpatient activities.
 Interested residents may also elect rotations in Radiation Oncology and Transfusion Medicine.
 Basic research rotations are also available in cancer immunology and thrombotic disorders

 The HIV curriculum at Hartford Hospital offers residents an understanding of the molecular biology, pathophysiology, and natural history of HIV infection.
 Residents learn to diagnose primary HIV infection, to recognize and treat oral, dermatologic, neoplastic, gastrointestinal, and neurologic complications of HIV, as well as many opportunistic infections.

-The education of residents, medical students and medical staff in the principles and practice of infectious diseases is a prime commitment of the 14 full-time and four voluntary faculty in this Division.
+The education of residents, medical students and medical staff in the principles and practice of infectious diseases is a prime commitment of both the full-time and voluntary faculty in this Division.
 Active inpatient consultation services, General Infectious Disease clinics, and specialty clinics in adult vaccinations, AIDS, International Travel Medicine, sexually-transmitted diseases, and viral hepatitis, provide a breadth of clinical material for elective rotations.
-Categorical PGY2 housestaff rotate on the inpatient and outpatient AIDS Unit at Hartford Hospital.
 Basic and clinical research includes established projects in the area of basic biology, clinical microbiology, virology, antibiotic pharmacokenetics, and hospital epidemiology.

 Occupational and Environmental Medicine